The following courses are taught by staff members of our group.

 What is a proof, or in other words: how do you establish the truth?
 How do you distinguish good, reliable literature from bad, unreliable sources?
 What are essential elements of a good title, abstract, and introduction for your Master's theses and presentation, so that you can capture the readers' interest?
 Can you summarize and present numbers in charts and tables in such a way that the data, not the statistical methods and the graphic design, determine what trends you observe?
 How can you deal with conflicting ethical norms that society imposes on you as a researcher or engineer?
 These are the main questions addressed in this course.

-The course covers problems, techniques and results from a specific area of algorithm design.
+In this course we study a topic that is on the cutting edge of algorithms research.
+We will study recent literature on the topic through lectures, given by the students and through writing a report on a specific aspect of the topic.
+Topics studied in this course vary and usually lie close to the algorithms group's research interests and to (some of) the topics of graduation projects that can be realized within the algorithms group.
 For example, in the past years we discussed how to draw graphs automatically such that certain aesthetic or technical criteria are optimized, and how to place observation or cell phone towers on a terrain for best coverage.
-For up-to-date information about this year's topics, check the course website or contact the instructor.
+For up-to-date information about this year's topics, check the course page or contact the instructor.